AS SEEN ON

-Mistake #7: Taking the Campbell’s soup approach to selecting a name
+Mistake #7: Taking the Campbell’s soup approach to your name

-Driven by the need for a matching domain name, many companies have resorted to awkwardly constructed or purposefully misspelled names.
+In the process of naming your business, don’t be driven by the need for an exact matching domain name.
+Too many companies resort to awkwardly constructed or purposefully misspelled names to accomplish this.
 The results are company names that sound more like prescription drugs than real life businesses.
 Mistake #2 sometimes gets combined with this one and results in a name like KwaliTronix.
 It’s amazing how good some names begin to sound after searching for available domain names all night.
 But resist the urge.
 Avoid using a “K” in place of a “Q” or a “Ph” in place of an “F”.
 This makes spelling the name–and locating you on the internet–all that much harder.

-And it’s not that coined or invented names can’t work–they often do.
+And it’s not that coined or invented names can’t work; they often do.
 Take, for example, Xerox or Kodak.
-But keep it mind that names like these have no intrinsic or linguistic meaning, so they rely heavily on advertising to convey their meaning–and that gets expensive.
+Keep it mind that names like these have no intrinsic or linguistic meaning.
+They rely heavily on advertising to convey their meaning, and that gets expensive.
 Many of the companies that successfully use this approach were either first in their category or have large marketing budgets.
 Verizon, for instance, spent millions on their rebranding effort.
 So did Accenture.
-So check your pocketbook before you check into these types of names.
+So check your pocketbook before you go about naming your business per this approach.

 Mistake #8: Choosing the wrong name and then refusing to change it

-Many business owners know they have a problem with their name and just hope it will somehow magically resolve itself.
-The original company name of one of my clients, for instance, was “Portables”, which reminded some people of port-a-potties or portable classrooms–neither was accurate nor something the business owner wanted to be associated with.
-This added to the confusion when sales reps tried to explain their new concept of moving and storage.
+Many business owners know they have a problem with their name.
+Unfortunately, a lot of them hope it will magically resolve itself.
+The original company name of one of my clients, for instance, was “Portables”.
+This reminded some people of port-a-potties or portable classrooms.
+Neither were accurate, nor were they things that the business owner wanted to be associated with.
+This added to the confusion when sales reps tried to explain their new concept of moving & storage.
 After some careful tweaking, we came up with the name PODS, an acronym for Portable On Demand Storage.
 The rest is quickly becoming history as they expand both nationally and internationally.

 It’s only a matter of time before Southwest Airlines, Burlington Coat Factory and others who have successfully outgrown their original markets begin to question their positioning.
 Much like 3M and KFC, they may need to make a change to keep pace with their growth and image.

-In the fever to start your new business or expand a current one, take time to think through some of these issues.
+In the fever to start your new venture or expand a current one, take time to think through these issues before you go about naming your business.
 By tapping into your creativity and avoiding these potential pitfalls, you’ll be able to create a name that works for both the short and long term.
 Like the original cornerstone of a building, it will support upward expansion as your company reaches new heights.